Nayanbrijpurria/NLP-Sentiment-Analysis-Project-/README.md

 But machine learning models like Logistic Regression need **numbers**, not raw text.

-So you need to convert text into numerical features.
+So we need to convert text into numerical features.

 This process is called: